tcharding/tobin.cc/content/resume.md

 All code is open source and hosted on [Github](https://github.com/tcharding/self_learning).

+### Linux Kernel
+* 70 patches into the Linux Kernel.
+Mainly focusing on device drivers (drivers/staging).
+Some work also on PowerPC code (arch/PowerPC).
+* Currently working on challenges from [The Eudyptula Challenge](http://eudyptula-challenge.org/).

 ### Golang
 * 140+ algorithmic problems on [HackerRank](https://www.hackerrank.com/tcharding).
 * Data structures.
 Implementations and [blog](http://tobin.cc/blog/) posts.